 - Selenium (antioxidant assistant): 55 mcg

 Diet can drastically change how acne-prone your skin is!
 To help you make the best decisions for your skin type, schedule a complimentary consultation with our licensed Aesthetician, Noelle Cesario.
-Noelle works closely with our Integrative & Functional Dietitian, Dana Bosselmann, to address your whole health needs and to maximize your skincare results.
+Noelle works closely with our Functional Dietitian, Dana Bosselmann, to address your whole health needs and to maximize your skincare results.